 Key person in place to support the individual child from starting point this gives the child a secure person to link up with and form strong relationships with.
-We have strong Links with outside agencies such as penistone childrens centre, Speech and Language, Health visiting team etc. Training and development for all staff to suit the childrens needs is ongoing and cascaded into the setting through regular staff meetings and inset days.
+We have strong Links with outside agencies such as Speech and Language, Health visiting team etc. Training and development for all staff to suit the children's needs is ongoing and cascaded into the setting through regular staff meetings and inset days.

-Each child is allocated a key person, the key person follows the childs learning and development from starting point to when the child leaves the setting.
+Each child is allocated a key person, the key person follows the child's learning and development from starting point to when the child starts school.
 We have settling in sessions for new children, this enables the child to feel secure before starting with us and link up with their key person.
-Home visits are also available if we feel that the child needs additional support in their transition.
-Each month we have 'Stay and play' sessions for parents/carers, these sessions provide an opportunity to explore a variety of activities with their child.
+Each month we have 'Stay and play' sessions for parents/carers, these sessions provide an opportunity to explore a variety of activities with their child (due to Covid we have had to put these sessions on hold).
 Transition visits to primary school and teacher visits to the setting are in place to support children in their transition to 'big school'.
 This is when we give the new teacher the final assessment' (transition document) and the 'Childs voice' document.
 We support children with circle time and letters and sounds in order to be 'school ready'.
 School uniforms are placed in the dressing up box for the children to try on ready for school and a picture book is given to their new School teacher to reflect back on their time at Daisy Chains.
 We have a selection of books such as 'My first day at school' to support transition.
-On the childs last term we send out letters to support both parent and child with the school transition these include a range of activities to do at home and informs the parent of what is expected of their child to get them school ready.
+On the child's last term we send out letters to support both parent and child with the school transition these include a range of activities to do at home and informs the parent of what is expected of their child to get them school ready.